This page uses javascript to help render elements, if you have problems please enable javascript.

 How many students graduate from the Women's Health Care program?

-• In 2024, 14 students are expected to graduate; 11 in the Nurse-Midwifery/WHNP emphasis (7 attended part-time, 4 attended full-time) and 3 in the WHNP emphasis (1 attended part time, 2 attended full-time).
+• In 2024, 14 students graduated; 11 in the Nurse-Midwifery/WHNP emphasis (7 attended part-time, 4 attended full-time) and 3 in the WHNP emphasis (1 attended part-time, 2 attended full-time).

 • In 2023, 11 students graduated; 8 in the Nurse-Midwifery/WHNP emphasis (7 attended part-time, 1 attended full-time) and 3 in the WHNP emphasis (all attended part-time).